Rally Price Reaches $0.0060 on Major Exchanges (RLY)

 Rally Profile

-Rally’s launch date was October 15th, 2020.
-Rally’s total supply is 15,000,000,000 tokens and its circulating supply is 5,220,144,843 tokens.
-Rally’s official website is rly.network.
+Rally was first traded on October 15th, 2020.
+Rally’s total supply is 15,000,000,000 tokens and its circulating supply is 5,220,738,120 tokens.
 Rally’s official Twitter account is @rallyprotocol and its Facebook page is accessible here.
-The official message board for Rally is www.rallyprotocol.com/blog.
+Rally’s official message board is www.rallyprotocol.com/blog.
+The official website for Rally is rly.network.

-It is usually not currently possible to buy alternative cryptocurrencies such as Rally directly using U.S. dollars.
-Investors seeking to trade Rally should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rally using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Rally directly using U.S. dollars.
+Investors seeking to trade Rally should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rally using one of the exchanges listed above.

 Receive News & Updates for Rally Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rally and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.